andysalerno/andys.page/content/posts/rust_the_hard_stuff.md

 > **NOTE:** this document will use "reference" and "borrow" interchangeably.

-We know the reference *must* point to a valid `Bar` somewhere.
+We know the reference *must* point to a valid `Bar` somewhere in memory.

 Consider where that `Bar` must be.

-It cannot be a `Bar` that is created within the scope of the function `example_1`.
+It cannot be a `Bar` that is created on the stack during function `example_1`.
 If that were the case, the `Bar` would be destroyed when the function is over.
 We can't return a reference to a destroyed `Bar`.
 Therefore, this must be a *pre-existing* `Bar`.

 If `example_1` returns a reference to a pre-existing `Bar`, then it must somehow know how to find a pre-existing `Bar` when it is called.